-In this painting, Bunny has included a rose, a traditional symbol of love, as well as the white swans which are symbolic of grace and beauty and which is another recurring theme in Bunny’s compositions, and was inspired by French art motifs from before the Great War.
-Many artists also used the motif of a small dog to symbolise marital fidelity, which can be seen in this painting, sleeping at the feet of his mistress.
+In this painting, Bunny has included a rose, a traditional symbol of love, as well as the white swans which are symbolic of grace and beauty.
+These are recurring themes in Bunny’s compositions and was inspired by French art motifs from before the Great War.
+Many artists also used the motif of a small dog to symbolize marital fidelity, which can be seen in this painting, sleeping at the feet of his mistress.

 - Title: Endormies

 - Dimensions: Height: 1,306 mm (51.42 in).
 Width: 2,005 mm (78.94 in).

 - Died: 25 May 1947 (aged 82) – Melbourne, Victoria, Australia

 Explore the National Gallery of Victoria

 - “Endormies” by Rupert Bunny